 Various incentive programs may be made available to borrowers by the sellers of the student loans.
-One of SLC's incentive programs allows for a 0.25% interest rate reduction to borrowers who elect to have their installments deducted automatically from their bank accounts.
-Another of SLC's incentive programs provides a 1.00% interest rate reduction to borrowers who, starting with their first installment, pay a specified number of installments on time and in succession.
+One of SLC's incentive programs allows for interest rate reductions to borrowers who elect to have their installments deducted automatically from their bank accounts.
+Another of SLC's incentive programs provides an interest rate reduction to borrowers who, starting with their first installment, pay a specified number of installments on time and in succession.
 This benefit is lost if a borrower is delinquent with respect to any subsequent installment.
-If benefits like these are made available to borrowers with trust student loans, the principal of the affected trust student loans may amortize faster than anticipated.
+If these benefits or other benefits like these are made available to borrowers with trust student loans, the principal of the affected trust student loans may amortize faster than anticipated.
+For each series of notes, the related prospectus supplement will specify the terms of the incentive programs in effect for the trust student loans.